nickrusso42518/zhong/README.md

 You can customize the CI test runs in the `test_stdin/` directory by modifying the sequential input files.
 Follow the general format described in `Makefile` and `.travis.yml` for easier integration.

+## Testing
+A GNU Makefile with phony targets is used for testing this codebase.
+There are currently three steps:
+  * `lint`: Runs `black`, `pylint`, and `bandit`, in that order.
+This reveals any syntax, styling, or security errors with the source code.
+  * `run`: Runs the program using various input options and files.
+    The default input files should have no failures.
+Some true negative cases are evaluated as well.
+  * `clean`: Finds and removes all `*.pyc` files.

+You can run `make` or `make all` to run all the testing in series when doing manual regression testing from the shell.
+As mentioned earlier in the README, this is a good idea after first cloning/forking the repository.